Buchanan Farmer’s Market celebrates young entrepreneurs - Leader Publications

 BUCHANAN — Saturday morning at the Buchanan Farmer’s Market, Buchanan resident Emily Chase stood under a blue tent as she waited for customers to step inside and buy one of the dozens of colorful scrunchies she and her sister had hand sewn.

-“I’ve always really like scrunchies and collected them, so when COVID hit, and we were stuck at home, I decided to make a scrunchie out of some old pajamas I had,” Chase said.
+“I’ve always really liked scrunchies and collected them, so when COVID hit, and we were stuck at home, I decided to make a scrunchie out of some old pajamas I had,” Chase said.
 “I was just sewing them because I like sewing them, but [my grandma] suggested I could sell them and make some money.”

 At only 17 years, Chase was excited as it was her first time selling at the market — much like more than a dozen other young vendors at the market that day.